Eugene Cho

 This church and community did not exist 3 years ago.
 In fact, the majority of them are recent refugees and have entered this country in the past couple years.
 This past Sunday, I asked – before my sermon – how many of them had arrived to the United States in the past year and it appeared that over half of the nearly 150 people raised their hands!
 Many of them were living in refugee camps…and how amazing it must be that a church community was here to be their fellowship and support.

-But for a second, I want to encourage you to think Read the rest of this entry »
+But for a second, I want to encourage you to think Continue reading “moving beyond the janitor’s closet”

 social justice matters because the gospel matters